Combustible Celluloid

 By Jeffrey M. Anderson

-DVD Details: Warner Home Video has released this classic, originally produced by Alexander Korda, on a new DVD.
+Warner Home Video released this classic, originally produced by Alexander Korda, on DVD in 2005.
 Their quality is superb; extras include two wartime shorts, one by MGM and one with Jack Benny, both with patriotic perspectives.